FadlyKnight/Laravel-with-Repository-Pattern-and-Unit-test/README.md

 ## HOW TO USE

-THIS IS STEP BY STEP HOW TO USE THIS :

 - run command ```composer install```.
 - then create `.env` file with command ``` cp .env.example .env ```
 - change value `DB_DATABASE` in `.env`